🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 • A clean container.

-The steps:
+The Steps:

 3. Wring out the fabric over your container.

-Gold brass plant sprayer
+Gold brass plant mister

 The ideal tool for dew water

-• Stainless Brass: A noble material that is not afraid of water and lasts a lifetime.
+• Stainless Brass : A noble material that is not afraid of water and lasts a lifetime.

-• 🌿 Leaf Care: Ideal for cleaning dust and moisturizing plant pores.
+• 🌿 Leaf Care:Ideal for cleaning dust and hydrating plant pores.

-Discover the Brass Vaporizer
+Discover the Brass Mister

 3. How to use your harvest?

-Option A: Root watering (For the purists)
+Option A: Root watering (For purists)

 Option B: Misting (The most effective)

-Why does it work?
-Many houseplants (especially epiphytes) absorb water through their leaves.
-The dew helps them stay supple and green, and combats the dry air in our apartments.
+Why does it work?Many indoor plants (especially epiphytes) absorb water through their foliage.
+Dew allows them to remain supple, green, and to combat the dry air in our apartments.

-The softness of Rose Gold
+The Softness of Rose Gold

 For your morning watering rituals, opt for a watering can that combines aesthetics and precision.

-• 🌸 Unique Colour: A very trendy Rose Gold (Soft Copper) finish.
+• 🌸 Unique Color:A very trendy Rose Gold (soft Copper) finish.

-• 🎯 Long Nozzle: Allows you to reach the heart of the plant without making a mess.
+• 🎯 Long Spout:Allows reaching the heart of the plant without making a mess.

-• 💧 Stainless Steel: Robust and lightweight.
+• 💧 Stainless Steel:Robust and lightweight.

-See the Rose Gold Watering Can
+View the Rose Gold Watering Can

-Rose Gold Stainless Steel Designer Watering Can
+Rose Gold Stainless Steel Design Watering Can

 Conclusion